detelinradev/carpooling/README.md

 ![2019-08-30 (25)](https://user-images.githubusercontent.com/39421427/64017430-418be000-cb32-11e9-82a0-cf8227d3bf53.png)

-By pressing `Details` button we redirect to component that shows all the info for the trip as well as button `Join trip`
+By pressing the `Details` button we redirect to a component that shows all the info for the trip as well as button `Join trip`

 ![2019-08-30 (26)](https://user-images.githubusercontent.com/39421427/64017432-418be000-cb32-11e9-82fa-2045cee308dd.png)

-When the user wants to join the trip, and he presses the `Join trip` button, the button changes to `Request sent` and new component shows up with user name and picture, his rating as passenger and status of the request, what initialy is `pending`
+When the user wants to join the trip, and he presses the `Join trip` button, the button changes to `Request sent` and new component shows up with user name and picture, his rating as passenger and status of the request, what initially is `pending`

 ![2019-08-30 (27)](https://user-images.githubusercontent.com/39421427/64017433-42247680-cb32-11e9-95f3-e8e70f842fad.png)